 When it comes to manicures, lip gloss and our favourite reflective Dior sunnies, shine is our friend.
 But a shiny face?
 Just no. A dewy complexion, luminous with health, is a wondrous thing, but it can all too quickly transform from dewy when you leave the house to oil slick come lunchtime.
-For anyone with an oily skin type, this is an all too real scenario that happens on the daily.
+For anyone with an oily skin type, this is an all-too-real scenario that happens on the daily.
 But come the stifling summer months, we can all suffer from unwanted shine, regardless of our genetics.

 The solution can be found in the day cream you choose.
 Opt for something oil-free and mattifying, formulated to seriously hydrate and encourage luminosity but also limit oil-causing shine, and you’ll no longer be a slave to your powder compact.

-Suitable for even the most sensitive of skin types, this cream is designed specifically to target shine while moisturising the skin.
+Suitable for even the most sensitive of skin types, this cream is designed specifically to target shine while moisturizing the skin.
 Lipo-hydroxy acid (LHA) gently exfoliates your skin, while zinc PCA slows sebum production.
-Vitamins C and E prevent sebum oxidation—this is where your squalene (found in sebum) reacts with oxygen to produce squalene peroxide, which one study found caused acne due to its ability to seriously block pores.
+Vitamins C and E prevent sebum oxidation—this is where your squalene (found in sebum) reacts with oxygen to produce squalene peroxide, which one study found caused acne, due to its ability to seriously block pores.

 A good certified-organic option, Pai’s day cream contains thistle and borage oil, which are high in essential fatty acids to calm troubled skin; they clear congestion and reduce the appearance of enlarged pores while geranium oil works to balance oil production in the skin.